Edgar-Donk/edgar-donk.github.io/README.md

 the element expand set to True or 1, otherwise the thumb cannot be moved using the mouse - this in turn means that the thumb will no longer remain circular but becomes oval.
 Just as it was necessary to set the border limits in pirate_label so thumb needs to have its border set (try experimenting with a border of 1).

+Both radio- and check buttons are created in a similar fashion, in that multiple images were created for the various states.
+All images need to be the same size.

+The widgets notebook and treeview both use sails in their tabs, the adjustment of the border and padding was a little tricky, but followed along the lines already developed for label.
+Treeview had used a bordercolor with an alias name, so do not forget to set it up in the piratz_theme.py.

+The button widget is based on the rear view of a sailing ship.
+This gives us an opportunity to create rather different states from the normal, where we can use the lights and raise the flag.
+The vertical border was limited to a few pixels so that the name stays intact.
+An outside dashed line was wanted, which required both configure and layout.
+These do not work if run as separate clauses, it is best to run them under a single call to the button class TButton.
+This differs from the tcl scripts where they are run separately.